If you've come to my blog after reading my Thanksgiving guide in the Aztec Calendar, welcome!

 2 onions, small diced (or processed in the food processor)

-4 stalks celery, including some leaves, small diced (or processed in the food processor)
+4 stalks celery, including some leaves, small diced (or processed in

 1 stick of butter (8 Tbsp)